francois-gm/go-kabk/2022-2023-go4-thesis-assignment/04-unpacking/README.md

 ## Designing and making the web across multiple devices

-## A 'technically' good website 📌

-Some criteria to keep in mind:

-- **Ressources loads fast** (under 300ms) or are splitted to avoid excessive load times
-- **Interaction elements are properly timed** ([300ms, no endless transitions](https://ux.stackexchange.com/questions/66604/optimal-duration-for-animating-transitions ))
-- **Coherent, semantic, and acknowledging expectable design patterns** (it's okay to be *original* and a bit of unexpectedness can be fine if thought carefully, on the other hand you'll likely have to guide your visitor about usage and expectation).
-- **Suggests the website structure/hierarchy in the design** (breadcrumbs, menu as sitemap, table of contents). *Where am I?*
-- **Avoid interfering with native/expected browser behaviors** and user preferences (scrolling functionalities, light/dark modes, cursor suggesting an element can be clicked, etc).
-- **Similar ease of use regardless of devices**, screen sizes, interaction methods: [60% users on mobile devices](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet) (1 column, menu shortcuts, touch event), 40% on desktop (1 or multi-column, extended menu, mouse hover), phablets, foldable phones, mega-big ipads, etc…
-- Is **understandable / accessible even unstyled** (uses appropriate html tags and page structure!!!).
-Can be navigated with the [tab] key / focus on accessibility mode, and screen readers (visual impairments, hearing impairment, etc).
-- Takes into account a ‘performance’ budget for client-side features / properties that are resource-intensive (*ie* don't animate too much properties especially if they are ressource-demanding and you stack them one on top of the other).

-### Ressources optimization tricks and do's 🚀

-- **Use .jpg for images**, avoid .png over 500kb (and use only for transparency or if file is smaller than .jpg), avoid .gif over 500kb (and use only for moving or if smaller than .jpg).
-- Consider using .svg files (yes!) instead of .png files
-- **Compress your .jpg with Photoshop** using the **'Save for Web (Legacy)'** option (under File->Export), [Shift]+[Alt]+[Cmd]+[S], with the appropriate image width resizing and the quality setting at **60** or below.
-- If 'Save for Web (Legacy)' is not available, use **'Export As'** (under File->Export).
-- Your **images should not be too big in relationship with the space they occupy**.
-Consider capping images at *2400px* width for full screen width images, *1200px* for 50% screen width, and *900px* for 33% screen width.
-- If you use the html `<video>` tag, export your video to .mp4 -> https://cloudconvert.com/mp4-converter and **adjust the quality so you are at under 8mb per minute.**
-- Same applies with the `<audio>` tag, use .mp3 -> https://online-audio-converter.com and **adjust so you're under 1mb / minute.**
-- If your media file is verrrrrrrrrrrrry heavy, consider using Vimeo, YouTube or Soundcloud and embed it on your website using the provided embed code.
-Some of these services provide an API to control play/pause, volume, etc, through Javascript.
-- If your page is really image-heavy, consider implementing your images with a lazyload: https://afarkas.github.io/lazysizes/index.html
-- Use a CDN (Content Delivery Network) to deliver your media files: https://cloudinary.com/ (cloudinary has a free tier, [documentation](https://cloudinary.com/documentation/image_optimization)).
-Imagekit.io too -> https://imagekit.io/use-cases/file-upload/

-### What about footnotes? 📖

-See the ressource part of this Github's '[What about footnotes?](../5-footnotes)' page.

 ### Accessibility ♿

 You can yourself make a test and press [Cmd]+[+], you'll likely zoom on the webpage (use [Cmd]+[-] for zooming out).
 This feature is actually used for folks with different viewing abilities that need it to see the content.
 Also: think about browser-activated 'dark' feature, text-to-speach devices, etc. There are dozens of thousands of possible combinations of browsers/versions + screen devices + interacting methods (hover/touch).
 It will be impossible to predict/force all outcomes to look *as* you wish 100%.